Rawadofd/COMP0124-MAAI-UAV-Collision-Avoidance/off-policy/README.md

 ## 1. Usage
 **WARNING #1: by default all experiments assume a shared policy by all agents i.e. there is one neural network shared by all agents**

-**WARNING #2: only QMIX and MADDPG are thoroughly tested; however,our VDN and MATD3 implementations make small modifications to QMIX and MADDPG, respectively.
-We display results using our implementation [here](https://docs.google.com/document/d/1s0Kb76b7v4WGyhiCNLrt9St-WvhGnl2AUQCe1FS-ADM/edit?usp=sharing).**

 All core code is located within the offpolicy folder.
-The algorithms/ subfolder contains algorithm-specific code for all methods.
-RMADDPG and RMATD3 refer to RNN implementationso of MADDPG and MATD3, and mQMIX and mVDN refer to MLP implementations of QMIX and VDN.
-We additionally support prioritized experience replay (PER).
+The algorithms/ subfolder contains algorithm-specific code for all methods. qmix refer to RNN implementations of QMIX.

 * The envs/ subfolder contains environment wrapper implementations for the MPEs and SMAC.